LinearFold/LinearFold/README.md

 ```
 --dangles INT
 ```
-How to treat "dangling end" energies for bases adjacent to helices in free ends and multi-loops, (DEFAULT=2) --dangle 0 ignores dangleint ends altogether;
+the way to treat "dangling end" energies for bases adjacent to helices in free ends and multi-loops, (DEFAULT=2) --dangle 0 ignores dangling ends;
 --dangle 2 dangling energies are added for the bases adjacent to a helix on both sides in any case